raspberrypilearning/sensory-gadget/en/step_3.md

 title: My RGB LED show the wrong colour
 ---

 Check your code to make sure that your colour values are in the right order.
-Use the ['RGB Colour guide'](https://www.w3schools.com/colors/colors_rgb.asp){:target="_blank"} to check your code matches the colour you expect.
+Use the ['RGB colour guide'](https://www.w3schools.com/colors/colors_rgb.asp){:target="_blank"} to check your code matches the colour you expect.

 --- /collapse ---